samreaver/samreaver/README.md

 - 👋 Hi, I’m @samreaver
-- 👀 I’m interested in coding
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning the same
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me contact 7970995500
+- 📫 How to reach me at sameerkumarofficial14@gmail.com

 <!---
 samreaver/samreaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.